Acrexia07/game-leaderboard-api/docs/development-log.md

 - Developed test data helper methods and comprehensive test cases
 - Implemented `createUser` service function with full test coverage

-📌 **Next Step:** Expand service layer with additional CRUD operations
+📌 **Next Step:** Expand service layer functions with additional CRUD operations

+---

+## Day 21: Expand service layer functions with additional CRUD operations
+**📅 Date:** August 26, 2025

+**🎯 Objectives:**
+- Implement Test-Driven Development approach on other service functions.
+- Develop other service layer functions for user data persistence.

+**🛠️ Implementation Summary:**
+- Implemented Test-Driven Development approach on other service functions and has no issues on GitHub Actions CI.
+- Developed other service layer functions for user data persistence.

+**🧠 Technical Learning:**
+- **📖 New Knowledge Acquired: ** I was able to learn that by using `@RequiredArgsConstructor`, I was able to reduce boilerplate in implementing constructor-based dependency injection.

+📌 **Next Step:** TDD Continuation - Negative Test Case Development for `UserService`

 ---